 As for everyone else, the feeling is this is the last time any of them want to see each other.
-Whatever close bonds they once had are all gone.
+Whatever close bonds they once had are all gone because David mysteriously left.

-You know, it would have been great to explore that too.
+You know, it would have been great to explore that too, how and why their lives changed in the vacuum of David's absence.
 It would have made the deaths more meaningful.

 You know what happens when you give your characters the kind of depth that makes them meaningful?
 It makes their risk, sacrifice, endangerment, and deaths scarier - because the audience cares and identifies with them.

 They all go in the house, Mia is the center of attention, her withdrawals kick in, and everybody makes the ill-fated discovery of what is in the basement.
 This basement beneath a lone cabin in the woods, appears to be more expansive than the cabin itself.